tripleee/SmokeDetector-wiki/Autoflagging.md

 Caution: At this point in time, this page is an ad-hoc summary of work in progress.
 Autoflagging is preliminarily enabled right now, only casting a single spam flag per eligible post, to be expanded in the future (Stack Exchange permitting).

 We are looking into automating flags from Smokey.
-Basically, it will look as if though Smokey clicks "flag" -> "spam" as soon as Smoke Detector reports a post (though not all reported posts are eligible; see the Spam score section for details.).
+Basically, it will look as if though Smokey clicks "flag" -> "spam" as soon as Smoke Detector reports a post (though not all reported posts are eligible; see the Spam weight section for details.).

 We are working out the details of the system right now, so the details are still in flux.